-The cost of health insurance plans can vary greatly depending on a variety of factors including plan type, household size, income, age, and more.
+The cost of health insurance plans can vary greatly depending on a variety of factors, including plan type, household size, income, age, and more.
 But most important to note is the fact that plan cost will vary depending on method (individual health insurance, traditional group, etc.).
-Today, I’ll walk through the cost of individual health insurance.
+So today, I’ll walk through the cost of individual health insurance

 How much does individual health insurance cost?